 - My Greatest Failure: Two, to be exact.
 The Night of a Thousand Fires where a small mistake on his part lead to the massacre of civilians.
 The other, abandoning Narathzul, is a more personal one that acts as a Berserk Button when the High Ones taunt him about it.

-- Not So Stoic: Tealor usually remains under control throughout most of the game, but when Yuslan betrays the group by killing himself along with the Numinos, he absolutely loses it and loudly curses Yuslan and his betrayal.
+- Not So Stoic: Tealor usually remains under control throughout most of the game, but when Yuslan betrays the group by killing himself along with the Numinos, he absolutely loses it.
 After this, he becomes significantly more unhinged and impatient than before.

 - Tealor Arantheal: "MISERABLE, SELFISH FOOL!
 You killed us all!"